 Step 4 – Bake

-Place the wedges at least 2 inches apart on the prepared baking sheet, and place on the middle rack of the oven.
-Bake for 20 to 25 minutes until firm.
+Place the wedges at least 2 inches apart on the prepared baking sheet, and transfer the sheet to the oven.

 Drizzle the caramel over the scones just before serving.

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo via Stonewall Kitchen.
 Originally published on November 26, 2016.
 Last updated on November 2, 2023.